Nothing but one workout of 15 minutes per week promises to be enough to achieve effective results.

-Most importantly, before your first EMS Training, the whole concept on how your individual training will look like needs to be clear for you.
+Most importantly, before your first EMS Training session, the whole concept on how your individual training will look like needs to be clear for you.

-Whenever you are uncertain and questions arise in your mind, just contact your trainer and don’t wait until something happens.
+Whenever you are uncertain and questions arise in your mind, don’t hesitate to contact your trainer and don’t wait until something happens.

 What does EMS Training not do for you?

 First and foremost: EMS Training does not replace conventional weight training.